kavakai/Overlook-Hotel/README.md

 ## Future Additions

--A Manager class, which would have a separate display upon login, and separate app interactions such as...
+- A Manager class, which would have a separate display upon login, and separate app interactions such as...
-    -Deleting a booking
+    - Deleting a booking
-    -Viewing todays bookings
+    - Viewing todays bookings
-    -Getting an estimated total revinue for each day
+    - Getting an estimated total revinue for each day

 ## Technologies Used